Play this article

 Conclusion

 Avoid successive message calls.
 Try to hide the intermediate collaborations and create new protocols.
-That way, not only that you protect your code from breaking in the future, but also maintain good encapsulation of your class.
+This way, not only will you protect your code from breaking in the future, but you will also maintain good encapsulation of your class.

 More Info